ecmwf/odc/docs/content/implementation/decoding-data.rst

 Decoder
 -------

-The **Decoder** specifies how a decoding operation should be carried out: the columns that should be decoded, and the memory that the decoded data should be put into.
+The **Decoder** specifies how a decoding operation should be carried out.
+It is configured with the set of columns to be decoded and the data layout in memory into which the data should be decoded.

-The decoding details can be filled in automatically from the **Frame**, in which case the **Decoder** will decode everything.
+For typical cases, much of this configuration can be filled in with sensible default values by interrogating the **Frame** object.
+In these cases all columns will be decoded, and the memory layout will be either simple row-major or column-major.
+The decoder can allocate memory for these default layouts if required.

 .. tabs::